OpenZeppelin/openzeppelin-community-contracts/technical-docs/erc-xxxx.md

 #### Message execution

 I a message's payload is not empty, and if the target of the message is a smart contract, then the message should be processed by the payload.
 This may be done in different ways.
 One common mechanism is to perform a call operation on the target, using the payload as calldata.
 We call that process message execution.
-As all call operations, the execution of a message can fail / revert.
+As with all call operations, the execution of a message can fail/revert.

 #### Forwarder (or Relayer?)

-In some cross-chain systems, the transmition of the message may require the help of a forwarder to facilitate the transmission.
+In some cross-chain systems, the transmission of the message may require the help of a forwarder to facilitate the transmission.
 The forwarder may provide additional parameters, or payment but shall not be able to alter the target and the payload decided by the requester.

 #### Gateway

-In some cross-chain systems, the creation and processing of message may involve an entry-point smart contract.
-We call that contract the gateway.
+In some cross-chain systems, the creation and delivery of messages may involve entry-point smart contracts on either chain.
+We call these contracts gateways.
 Some systems will require gateways on both the source chain and destination chains while other systems will only use one gateway.
 The presence and nature of the gateway varies radically between existing cross-chain message-passing systems.

 ### Properties